zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

 </div>
 </div>

 The i-rank distribution looks relatively identical to the previously established n-rank distribution, but with more variance.
 By this metric, there are more uncommon 2000+ Kanji in grades one to six (13 vs 2) and more common 500- Kanji in grade seven (41 vs 27).
+I personally think that the lists are close enough in similarity such that the Jōyō Kanji have been revisioned fairly well - but this discrepency still raises some hints about the nature of the early-taught Kanji in the Jōyō Kanji list, which will be discussed in a later section.

 Because there is i-rank data for characters far beyond the rank of 2501, there are only three Kanji with i-rank = 0 (meaning they were never used in *any* post).
 Those with sharp vision will find that they are [逓][kanji-逓] (which means something along the lines of relay or communications), [詔][kanji-詔] (imperial edict), and [楷][kanji-楷] (square character style of writing).
 All three had relatively high (or zero) n-ranks as well.